liuyao12/pytorch-cifar/README.md

 convolution with 3×3 kernel | differential operator of order ≤ 2
 weights | coefficients
-boundary handling (padding) | boundary condition multiple channels/filters/feature maps | system of (coupled) PDEs e.g. 16×16×3×3 kernel | 16×16 matrix of differential operators
+boundary handling (padding) | boundary condition multiple channels/filters/feature_maps | system of (coupled) PDEs e.g. 16×16×3×3 kernel | 16×16 matrix of differential operators
 16×16×1×1 kernel | 16×16 matrix of constants
+groups > 1 | block diagonal matrix

 Basically, classical ConvNets (ResNets) are **linear PDEs with constant coefficients**, and here I'm simply making it **variable coefficients**, with the variables being polynomials of degree ≤ 1, which should theoretically enable the neural net to learn more ways to deform than diffusion and translation (e.g., rotation and scaling).